Kentico/xperience-dynamics365-sales/README.md

 ![Phone call automation process](/Assets/phonecallprocess.png)

-In this example, the contact submits a form on your site requesting more information about a product.
-The process triggers and waits in the "Call contact" step, where one of your marketers calls the contact to discuss your offerings.
-After the call, the marketer [approves the progress](https://docs.xperience.io/on-line-marketing-features/managing-your-on-line-marketing-features/marketing-automation/managing-the-flow-of-contacts-in-automation-processes#Managingtheflowofcontactsinautomationprocesses-Movingcontactsbetweenstepsintheprocess) and can also leave a comment about the call using __Comment and move to step__.
-The activity will then be logged including the information found in [`Dynamics365PhoneCallModel`](/CMSModules/Kentico.Xperience.Dynamics365.Sales/Models/Activities/Dynamics365PhoneCallModel.cs).
-If the marketer's email address matches an email address in Dynamics 365, that user will be linked to the Dynamics 365 activity.

 To log the __Email__ activity, place it after a __Send transactional email__ or __Send marketing email__ step:

 ![Email automation process](/Assets/emailprocess.png)

-When the activity is logged, it will contain the information found in [`Dynamics365EmailModel`](/CMSModules/Kentico.Xperience.Dynamics365.Sales/Models/Activities/Dynamics365EmailModel.cs), such as the email's subject and body.
-If the email's "From" address matches a user in Dynamics 365, that user will be linked to the Dynamics 365 activity.

 > __Note:__ If the "Log Dynamics 365 email" step is placed after a "Send marketing email" step, the body of the email will not be included in the Dynamics 365 activity.